ustettler/studentDatabase/README.md

 # studentDatabase

-student administartion with (MERN STACK) - in progress
+Student administartion with (MERN STACK) - in progress